A-Hendo/magitts/TUTORIAL.md

 From the status view press `?` to bring up the help view.

-This shows you the available edamagit menus and which key to press to invoke them.
+This shows you the available magitts menus and which key to press to invoke them.
 For example, pressing `b` brings up the `Branching`-menu.

 ![](https://hole.dev/images/edamagit_introduction/help_view.jpg)